sm5ve/OS/README.md

 * A basic round-robin task scheduler.
 * Preliminary SMP support (I can spin up the extra cores, but they don't do anything yet)

+My immediate goals are:

+* Update data structures to support range-based for (in-progress)
+  * Update kernel to actually use range-based for
+* Work on commenting the system
+* Code review
+* Finally implement the command queuing system for AHCI that I'd meant to do

 Features/subsystems I hope to implement in the near future include (in roughly the order of priority)

 * AHCI driver